ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

     </div>
 </div>

 Above outlines which classes you will take through your time with the major.
-As you can see, in Comp E, the first year is a lot of general classes, but then Second year, you start taking all ECE classes.
+As you can see, in Comp E, the first year is a lot of general classes, but then your second year, you start taking all ECE classes.
 ECE is the only engineering major that starts taking pure Engineering classes this early, other engineering majors continue to take more math and science classes until junior year.
 You can start picking your classes Junior Year second semester, but until then, you only get to pick your Gen Ed classes.

 &nbsp;